pacman-admin/pacmancode/jar/README.txt

 How to play:
 Use arrow keys or WASD to move.
 Avoid the ghosts and eat pellets
+Click the settings button for game options and updates.
 If you encounter an error, bug, or issue, e-mail bugs@getpacman.gq

 Acknowledgements: